brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Value**

-		Returns an ``Chains`` object with the sampler output stored in the specified indices.
+		Returns a ``Chains`` object with the sampler output stored in the specified indices.

 	**Example**